Research & Development & Innovation (R&D&I)

 • Ensure the project facilitates the development of an economic activity that is aligned with the European Union’s objectives.

-• Incentive effect: State aid should induce the beneficiary to change its behaviour, to engage in additional economic activity or in a more
+• Incentive effect: State aid should induce the beneficiary to change its behaviour to engage in additional economic activity or in a more R&D-intensive activity, which it would not carry out, or would only carry out in a limited or different form, without the aid.

 • Necessity and proportionality: The State aid must be necessary to implement the project, and the aid amount must be limited to the minimum needed for carrying out the aided project (funding gap approach).